-5.1.10.9 Mean imp. wage full-time female employees (te_imp_mw_f)
+5.1.10.6 Mean imp. wage full-time female employees (te_imp_mw_f)

 Category Description

-Variable label mean imp. wage full-time female employees
+Variable label Mean imp. wage full-time female employees

 Variable name te_imp_mw_f

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the mean imputed gross average daily wage of an establishment's full-time female employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.5.
+Further information on the generation of the variable can be found in Mean imp. wage all full-time employees (te_imp_mw).
 The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.

 Sensitive variable No

 Notes The mean imputed gross average daily wage of full-time male employees is not included in the BHP but can be calculated by the user (see Section 3.10).

-5.1.10.10 Median imp. wage full-time female employees (te_imp_med_f)
+5.1.10.7 Median imp. wage full-time female employees (te_imp_med_f)

-Category Description

-Variable label median imp. wage full-time female employees

-Variable name te_imp_med_f

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time female employees.
+Category Description Variable label Median imp. wage full-time female employees Variable name te_imp_med_f Data type Numerical Origin ВеН Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time female employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.2.
+Further information on the generation of the variable can be found in Mean imp. wage all full-time employees (te_imp_mw).

+Category Description

 The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.

 Sensitive variable No

-5.1.10.11 Median imp. wage full-time male employees (te_imp_med_m)
+5.1.10.8 Median imp. wage full-time male employees (te_imp_med_m)

 Category Description

-Variable label median imp.
+Variable label Median imp.
 Wage full-time male employees

 Variable name te_imp_med_m

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time male employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.2.
+Further information on the generation of the variable can be found in Mean imp. wage all full-time employees (te_imp_mw).
 The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.

 Sensitive variable No

-5.1.10.12 Mean imp. wage full-time and unskilled employees (te_imp_mw_gq)
+5.1.10.9 Mean imp. wage full-time and unskilled employees (te_imp_mw_gq)

-3.1.10.12 Mean in ip: wage ratt-time and unskitted employees (te_imp_inw_gq)

 Category Description

-Variable label mean imp. wage full-time and unskilled employees
+Variable label Mean imp. wage full-time and unskilled employees

 Variable name te_imp_mw_gq

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the mean imputed gross average daily wage of an establishment's full-time unskilled employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.5.
+Further information on the generation of the variable can be found in Mean imp. wage all full-time employees (te_imp_mw).
+The values are rounded to the second decimal digits.

-Category Description The values are rounded to the second decimal digits.
-However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
-Sensitive variable No Notes The mean imputed gross average daily wage of full-time employees with unknown qualifications is not included in the BHP but can be calculated by the user (see Section 3.10).
+Sensitive variable No

+Notes The mean imputed gross average daily wage of full-time employees with unknown qualifications is not included in the BHP but can be calculated by the user (see Section 3.10).

-5.1.10.13 Median imp. wage full-time and unskilled employees (te_imp_med_gq)
+5.1.10.10 Median imp. wage full-time and unskilled employees (te_imp_med_gq)